IowaScaledEngineering/ise-docs/docs/Arduino/ARD-LTC2499/index.md

 ### EEPROM Address

 Each ARD-LTC2499 board also comes with a 24AA025E48 EEPROM that provides both non-volatile storage and the globally unique ID number.
 This can be useful for uniquely identifying a particular board for calibration reasons, or for storing calibration data on the board itself.
 Just like the LTC2499, the EEPROM also needs a unique address on the I2C bus.
 Here you only have four choices, however.
-The table below shows the combiantions and how they correspond to both 7-bit I2C address and the define you'll pass into the library.
+The table below shows the combiantions and how they correspond to both the 7-bit I2C address and the define you'll pass into the library.

 For a switch to be "Low" it should be set to "ON".
 If a switch is "OFF" that address bit will be "High", because it's pulled up by onboard resistors.